harrand/harrand.github.io/content/projects.md

 draft: false
 ---

+# Topaz
 {{< image src="/tz.png" alt="Topaz" style="border-radius: 8px; width: 2%; display: inline;" >}}
-Topaz (2015-Present)
-\
-Language: C++
+Engine, 2015-Present, Language: C++

 Topaz is a 3D graphics and windowing library.
 It supports linux/windows and can be configured to use opengl/vulkan under-the-hood.

 As of writing, the most recent version is Topaz 3.4.
+The documentation for the bleeding-edge version can be found [on this very site](/Topaz/).

 [{{< image src="/gh.svg" alt="Github Repository" style="border-radius: 8px; width: 2%; display: inline;" >}}](https://github.com/Harrand/Topaz)
 [{{< image src="/yt.png" alt="YouTube Development Playlist" style="border-radius: 8px; width: 2%; display: inline;" >}}](https://www.youtube.com/playlist?list=PL6PSLdrGGe8I67_i6mNk8IUmOsP85Vhll)

 ---

+# Parched
 {{< image src="/parched.png" alt="Parched" style="border-radius: 8px; width: 2%; display: inline;" >}}
-Parched (2022)
-\
-Language: C++
+Topaz Game, 2022, Language: C++

 Parched is a 2D physics-based sample game using Topaz 3.3.
+You spawn balls in a limited-size world.

 [{{< image src="/gh.svg" alt="Github Repository" style="border-radius: 8px; width: 2%; display: inline;" >}}](https://github.com/Harrand/Parched)

 ---

+# Red Nightmare
 {{< image src="/red_nightmare.png" alt="Red Nightmare" style="border-radius: 8px; width: 2%; display: inline;" >}}
-Red Nightmare (2018-2021)
-\
-Language: C++
+Topaz Game, 2018-2021, Language: C++

 Red Nightmare is an old sample game using Topaz 2.0.
+You play as a sorceress aswell as her magical elemental orb, but you are attacked by ghosts.
+You also have the power of telekinesis, which you can use to drag ghosts out of your way or into their doom.

+The orb has different effects depending on its current elemental type.
+The fiery orb deals massive damage, the frost orb slows nearby ghosts, and the void orb sucks in ghosts and consumes them, growing in size.

+After killing enough ghosts, a boss battle begins against Nightmare.
+Nightmare is a malevolent powerful ghost who can only be stopped with the combination of the orb and your telekinesis.

 [{{< image src="/gh.svg" alt="Github Repository" style="border-radius: 8px; width: 2%; display: inline;" >}}](https://github.com/Harrand/Red-Nightmare)
 [{{< image src="/yt.png" alt="YouTube Development Playlist" style="border-radius: 8px; width: 2%; display: inline;" >}}](https://youtu.be/Ps6-L03zkuA)

 ---
-### Comparison of some occlusion culling algorithms used in modern game engine development (2019)
+### Comparison of some occlusion culling algorithms used in modern game engine development
+Paper, 2019, 3D Graphics

 Research project consisting of CPU-centric occlusion-culling approaches using Topaz, aswell as a writeup dissertation.